mendsley/bsdiff/README.md

 In order to use `bsdiff`, you need to define functions for allocating memory and writing binary data.
-This behavior is controlled by the `stream` parameted passed to to `bsdiff(...)`.
+This behavior is controlled by the `stream` parameter passed to to `bsdiff(...)`.

 The `opaque` field is never read or modified from within the `bsdiff` function.